TorGuard makes several boasts about its massive server list, which includes over 3,000 privately-owned servers.

 TorGuard’s location spread looks like this:

-This looks more or less as we imagined: North America taking precedence, followed by Europe, and dropping off gradually until we hit Sub-Saharan Africa at the bottom.
+This looks more or less as we imagined: North America and Europe taking precedence, followed by Asia Pacific.
 Most VPN providers aimed at English-language audiences tend to spread their servers this way.

-The only real surprise is seeing the MENA region ranking so highly, taking up 7.4% of TorGuard’s overall locations.
-Sub-Saharan Africa, on the other hand, falls prey to a familiar issue with VPN server lists: there is one server in South Africa, and that’s it.
+The only real surprise is seeing the MENA region ranking so highly, taking up 12% of TorGuard’s overall locations.
+Sub-Saharan Africa, on the other hand, falls prey to a familiar issue with VPN server lists: there is one location (if not one server) in South Africa, and that’s it.

 Again, though, figures alone do not tell the whole story.
 If the TorGuard servers are generally quite powerful, then this ceases to be such a serious issue.
 Therefore, it’s best we try out the TorGuard servers’ actual performance to see where it stands.